Are Property Taxes Fair?

 111

-The state where individual life determines how much they pay, which may be higher or lower.
-An individual’s economic status can also be a factor in how this tax impacts their pocketbook.
+The state of individual lives determines how much they pay, which may be higher or lower.
+An individual’s economic status can also influence how this tax impacts their pocketbook.

-In fact, when it decides on taxes and renting versus owning, this may be the only time renting is the best option.
+When it comes to taxes and renting versus owning, this may be the only time renting is the best option.
 States collect property taxes on:

 Land

 Individual county tax collectors usually assess it in each state.
 Land and property are mailed tax payment notices resulting from appraisals of the property’s value.
-Notices of assessments can be disputed by contacting the tax collector in the land owner’s county.
+Statements of assessments can be disputed by contacting the tax collector in the landowner’s county.
 The tax bill is typically paid from a homeowner’s escrow amount on their mortgage.

 Property Taxes Fair

 As mentioned, property taxes can disproportionately affect some homeowners.
-Increases in a state’s tax rate can often double or even triple a homeowner’s tax liability and often leave them with no option but to sail their residence or land.
+Increases in a state’s tax rate can often double or even triple a homeowner’s tax liability, leaving them with no option but to sell their residence or land.

 Senior citizens on a fixed income have been identified as a group sometimes struck by taxes on their property.
-Such individuals may have high taxes due to an increase in their property value yet find themselves unable to pay because of a reduced income during retirement.
-In some cases, this mandatory tax does not take into account factors that may impact someone’s ability to pay, such as personal tragedy or acts of nature.
+Such individuals may have high taxes due to increased property value, yet they cannot pay due to a reduced retirement income.
+In some cases, this mandatory tax does not consider factors that may impact someone’s ability to pay, such as personal tragedy or acts of nature.

-Property tax has also been criticized because of the different individuals must pay between states.
-Alabama has the lowest rate at 1.3 percent on property value, while New Hampshire has the largest at 4.9 percent.
-The average percentage among is somewhere in the range of 2.3 percent.
+Property tax has also been criticized because individuals must pay it between states.
+Alabama has the lowest rate, at 1.3 percent on property value, while New Hampshire has the largest, at 4.9 percent.
+The average percentage is somewhere in the range of 2.3 percent.

-While Alabama has a tax rate of 1.3, which would seem to make it an attractive location for a home or business owner, someone with property a few feet away in neighboring Georgia would have to pay 2.6 percent and more than double in Florida tax rate of 3.1 percent.
+While Alabama’s tax rate of 1.3 makes it an attractive location for a home or business owner, someone with property a few feet away in neighboring Georgia would have to pay 2.6 percent, more than double the Florida tax rate of 3.1 percent.

-How to spend the revenue (or waste it, as is the case with many governments) generated by taxing property values is determined by state legislatures.
+As with many governments, state legislatures determine how to spend the revenue (or waste it) generated by taxing property values.
 A state’s legislature also has said over reducing or raising the tax rate and determining how often it should be collected.
-Additionally, there may also set limits on how much increase there can be every year, if any.
+There may also be limits on how much increase there can be every year, if any.

-Property tax definitely helps states with revenue.
-But while much needed, property tax can also be a deciding factor in where an individual lives or their ability to retain the American Dream of owning land.
+Property tax helps states with revenue.
+However, while much needed, property tax can also decide where an individual lives or their ability to retain the American Dream of owning land.